3541/liba3/README.md

 [Short Circuit](https://github.com/3541/short-circuit).

 Note: This library is absolutely neither stable nor mature, and not ready for any kind of external use at this time.
+Show-stopping bugs probably exist, and the API may change drastically without any notice.

 ## Provides
-- Growable buffer.
+- Growable byte buffer.
 - Hash table (open addressing, Robin Hood).
+- Cache.
-- Intrusive doubly-linked list.
+- Intrusive singly and doubly-linked lists.
-- Priority queue (binary heap).
+- Priority queue (binary heap, WIP).
 - Logging (to arbitrary `FILE*` outputs).
 - Pool allocator.
-- Safer strings.
+- Nicer strings.
+- Refcounting.

 ## Features
-- Simple and lightweight — approx. 1 kLOC.
-Less, without `a3_hash`.
+- Simple and lightweight — <2 kLOC.
+Less, without the optional `a3_hash` component.
 - Type-generic data structures — (ab)uses preprocessor macros to imitate C++ templates.
-- C++ compatible — can be freely used in mixed projects.
+- C++ friendly.
+All headers are compatible, and convenient C++ wrappers are provided where appropriate (C++ is not required, however).

 ## Building and Usage
 Dependencies: